voldemortman/Nelly/README.md

 # Nelly
-Open source sdn with easy BPF capabilities, the ability to create bridges locally, remotely with a spine leaf architechture, and the combination of both, a management server for the spines and leaves, and a client/cli tool to manage it.
+Nelly is an open source sdn with easy BPF capabilities, the ability to create bridges locally, remotely with a spine leaf architechture, a management server for the spines and leaves, and a client/cli tool to manage it.
+Nelly is the name of the system as a whole, but the individiual servers running on each leaf/spine/single node are called a Furtado
 If you don't know about spine leaf architechture, you could read about it [here](https://community.fs.com/blog/leaf-spine-with-fs-com-switches.html).

 ## TODO